eclipse-archived/ceylon-lang.org/blog/2013-02-15-response-to-paul-snively.md

 of them are just idiotic.
-But I'll make an exception here, because I respect Paul, because he frames an interesting issue in a way I agree with, and because his tweet, which I ultimately disagree with, as I'll explain, is certainly has at least partly true, at least from a certain perspective.
+But I'll make an exception here, because I respect Paul, because he frames an interesting issue in a way I agree with, and because his tweet, which I ultimately disagree with, as I'll explain, is certainly at least partly true, at least from a certain perspective.
 Paul wrote:

 > One reason I prefer #scala to #kotlin or #ceylon is it adheres to the #lisp #smalltalk